faisal2754/Web-Data-Labelling/meetings.md

 - Tasks for the day: spend time on design structure of the pages
 - Impediments: lack of time due to other subjects labs due

+## Daily Scrum Meeting 9th April 2021 9:30

+Aharon Cohen (Frontend):
+- Tasks for the day: Implement validation for login and registration.
+- Impediments: Time, other work

+Langiwe Mwale (Frontend):

+- Task for the Day: Front end testing of different Frameworks for UI design
+- Impediments: The difficulty of adding new components to the UI

+Ioanni Balassis (Frontend):
+- Tasks for the day:  Front-end, test different react kits together in order to choose a single one for the rest of the project
+- Impediments:Possibility of payments needed for these kits.

+Jonathan Nunes (Frontend):
+- Tasks for the day: Design and replace logo in header and footer.
+Remove social links in footer.
+Replace App Store images (Coming soon images).
+Login and Register Validation.
+- Impediments: Time, conflicting university work.

+Faisal Saleem (Backend):
+- Tasks for the day: Add test cases for MongoDB and ensure testing and building is functioning correctly.
+- Impediments:  Time

+Ghulame Mujtaba Arbi (Backend):
+- Tasks for the day: Add test cases for MongoDB and ensure testing and building is functioning correctly.
+- Impediments: Need sleep

+Tristan Bester (Backend):
+- Tasks for the day: Add test cases for MongoDB and ensure testing and building is functioning correctly.
+- Impediments: Time.

+Sipho Sikakane.(Scrum master/Backend)

+- Tasks for the day: Add test cases for MongoDB and ensure testing and building is functioning correctly.
+- Impediments: Loads of work on top of lectures

+Ioanni Balassis:
+- Tasks for the day: Validation
+- Impediments: lack of time due to other subjects labs due